jimshowalter/architecture-enforcer/README.md

 ## Useful Patterns ##

-This tool is not prescriptive about how you define your target state.
-However, there are some useful patterns you might want to use.
+When defining your target state, there are some useful patterns you might want to use.

 Components can be "simple", where both the API and implementation of the component are combined, or can be "paired", where the API and implementation are separated.